About the Pre-Law Resource Center

 Our goal is to give students the resources needed to become exceptional law school candidates.
 As a student resource center, study space and access to current and past official LSAT preparation materials are available to students during center hours.

-Dr. Michael Salamone is an Assistant Professor of Political Science in the School of Politics, Philosophy and Public Affairs at Washington State University (WSU), and Director of the WSU Pre-Law Resource Center (PLRC) in the College of Arts and Sciences (CAS).
+Michael Salamone is an assistant professor of political science in the WSU School of Politics, Philosophy and Public Affairs and director of the Pre-Law Resource Center (PLRC) in the College of Arts and Sciences.

-As director of the PLRC, Dr. Salamone assists students with preparing for the law school application process, advises the WSU Pre-Law Society, and coordinates special events and mentorship programs for students who are interested in a career in law.
+As PLRC director, he assists students with preparing for the law school application process, advises the WSU Pre-Law Society, and coordinates special events and mentorship programs for students who are interested in careers in law.

-Dr. Salamone came to WSU in 2012 after completing his Ph.D. in Political Science at the University of California, Berkeley in 2011.
+He came to WSU in 2012 after completing his doctoral degree in political science at the University of California, Berkeley in 2011.